 By Christoph Frei.
 Posted June 19, 2015

 As we gather this week for the 2015 Asian Clean Energy Forum, the context for our meeting has changed greatly from that of last year.
 We have seen a dramatic drop in the price of oil, which has sent shockwaves through the entire energy sector.
 Volatility is the new normal, and, for a sector known for its conservative outlook, this drives those at the forefront of the energy challenge to re-evaluate traditional norms.
 However, we see that it is not just price shocks that keep energy leaders awake at night: extreme weather and large-scale accidents/disruptions top the list of issues facing energy leaders in Asia.

 Subscribe / Connect to Asia Pathways

-- Agriculture and rural development
+- Agriculture and natural resources

 - Information and Communications Technology

-- Regional Cooperation
+- Regional cooperation and integration

-- Social Development and Poverty
+- Social development and protection

 - Video Blog